 This subject expands the student's understanding of the process of ICD-10 and CPT coding using source documents.
-Students who complete this subject will be ready to use ICD-10, CPT, and HCPCS coding resources for researching, verifying, and assigning appropriate ICD-10 and CPT codes obtained from medical documents that will provide the best reim-
+Students who complete this subject will be ready to use ICD-10, CPT, and HCPCS coding resources for researching, verifying, and assigning appropriate ICD-10 and CPT codes obtained from medical documents that will provide the best reimbursement for the medical practice and ensure the continuity of care for patients and providers.